Finite groups with geodetic Cayley graphs: Introduction

-\textit{Article organization.} Theorems~\ref{thm:mainTheory} and~\ref{thm:bound_generating_set+simplified} are proved via a series of results presented in Sections~\ref{sec:theoryProofs} to~\ref{sec:furtherCases}.
+\textit{Article organization.} Section~\ref{sec:prelim} sets our notation for groups and graphs, and provides some preliminary results about geodetic graphs.
+Theorems~\ref{thm:mainTheory} and~\ref{thm:bound_generating_set+simplified} are proved via a series of results presented in Sections~\ref{sec:theoryProofs} to~\ref{sec:furtherCases}.
 In Section~\ref{sec:experiments} we give details of the implementation of our computer program.
 We use GAP \cite{GAP4} and its small group (SmallGrp) library \cite{SmallGrp} to enumerate the groups and check which of them are already covered by Theorem~\ref{thm:mainTheory}.
 Then we apply an exhaustive search to check whether there is any geodetic generating set for any of the remaining groups.
 This exhaustive search crucially relies on several pruning methods based on variants of \cref{thm:bound_generating_set+simplified} and other theoretical results developed in Sections~\ref{sec:theoryProofs} and \ref{sec:bounds}.
 The code is available at

 \centerline{\url{https://osf.io/9ay6s/?view_only=37e18301e4e74e12bfe4e07b90b924c0}.}

 \textit{Related work.} As noted above, the first mention of Conjecture~\ref{conj:main} that we are aware of is in the 2017 thesis of Federici \cite{wrap108882}, where the conjecture is proved for abelian groups and where it is shown that the Cayley graph of a semidirect product $C_m \rtimes C_n$ with $C_n$ acting faithfully on $C_m$ with respect to the ``standard'' generating set is not geodetic.
 Notice that for both $m$ and $n$ sufficiently large, this class of groups turns out to be one of the most difficult cases for our computer search (see \cref{sec:exp_results}).
 Besides this result, Federici proves some helpful lemmas for general geodetic Cayley graphs and runs computer experiments (unfortunately undocumented) which do not find any geodetic Cayley graphs except the obvious ones.